 Online community badges are an interesting engagement tool.

-“Gamifying” as some people call this process of adding game components, helps strengthen the community and loyalty.
+“Gamifying,” as some people call this process of adding game components, helps strengthen the community and member loyalty.
 Badges are just one part of this puzzle, but it seems to be catching on.
 Companies such as The Huffington Post are starting to add badges to keep its readers engaged.

 Where does your company stand on this form of social engagement?